digital-work-lab/digital-work-lecture/docs/06_communication_teaching_notes.md

 Task: too broad -> MST: communication processes at a micro-level Media synchronicity theory (Dennis, Fuller, and Valacich, 2006):
 - An influential theory in IS (citations, best paper awards)
-- The theory explains communication (and task) performance based on the fit between media synchronicity, communication processe, and appropriation factors
+- The theory explains communication (and task) performance based on the fit between media synchronicity, communication processes, and appropriation factors

 **TODO : start with the fit aspect**